 Switzerland occupies a unique position as a neutral country with EU affiliations that extend many of those member benefits to both foreign residents and visitors.
-It is politically stable with a strong economy, so there can be good opportunities for international contractors looking for new clients.
+It is politically stable with a strong economy.
+As such, there can be good opportunities for international contractors looking for new clients.

-Nonetheless, there is a myriad of regulations that will apply to non-resident contractors, including work permits, social insurance and varying tax rates depending on the canton (region).
-Short work contracts of less than 90 days will pose no problems for EU citizens, but for stays beyond that compliance will be essential.
+Nonetheless, there is a myriad of regulations that will apply to non-resident contractors.
+These include work permits, social insurance and varying tax rates depending on the canton (region).
+Short work contracts of less than 90 days will pose no problems for EU citizens.
+However, for stays beyond that compliance will be essential.

 How to get paid as a Contractor in Switzerland

 EU citizens can work as self-employed through their own limited company for up to 90 cumulative days in a calendar year.
-This is the simplest and only requires setting up the contract and remittance method to the home country, with no Swiss business registration.
+This is the simplest and only requires setting up the contract and remittance method to the home country.
+This has no Swiss business registration.
 The client would then remit payment to your foreign account.

 For longer time periods, the contractor must register as a Swiss self-employed or use an umbrella company that meets Switzerland’s strict labour leasing laws.
 Both of those will require local payment, either directly or through the registered umbrella company.